DependencyTrack/hyades/docs/usage/policy-compliance/expressions.md

 ![CEL condition](../../images/usage/policy-compliance/expression-condition.png)

-In addition to the expression itself, it's necessary to specify a violation type, which may be any of `License`, `Operational`, or `Security`.
+In addition to the expression itself, it's necessary to specify a *violation type*, which may be any of `License`, `Operational`, or `Security`.
 The violation type aids in communicating what kind of risk is introduced by the condition being matched.